ThomasDOtto/ILRA/README.md

 * '-m taxon': To perform decontamination based on taxonomic classification, which would be more computationally expensive
 * '-m blast': To perform decontamination and formatting for online submission based on blasting against databases, which would be less computationally expensive
 * '-m both': To perform both
-* '-m light': To skip decontamination and expedite the process
+* '-m light': To skip decontamination and expedite the process (default if argument not provided)